MileHacker Logo

 Experience:

-No formal homestay programs are widely advertised, but many smaller guesthouses on Caye Caulker are family-run, providing a personal and local experience similar to a homestay.
+No formal homestay programs are widely advertised, but many smaller guesthouses on Caye Caulker are for families-run, providing a personal and local experience similar to a homestay.
 This allows for direct interaction with local families.

 Alternative: